jentery/dh150/index.md

 FTP applications rely on Graphical User Interfaces (GUIs) to facilitate transfer.
 This way, people can use input fields, icons, windows, buttons, and lists instead of writing text commands in a computer terminal.
 Images accompany text in a GUI to render the transfer process more approachable, and an FTP connection to a host server may in some cases decrease or eliminate the need for content management and/or file sharing systems.
 Again, experiences vary.

+Please note that the URL convention for this course is: `https://studentweb.uvic.ca/~NetLinkID/dh150/`.
+Just replace `NetLinkID` with your UVic Netlink ID.
+Thank you!

 **URL**

 A Uniform Resource Locator (URL) is a reference to a resource on the web.
 The most common type of URL refers to a webpage via Hypertext Transfer Protocol (HTTP).
 URLs are found in address bars of browsers and are also called web addresses.
 At the University of Victoria (UVic), an example is `https://studentweb.uvic.ca/~NetLinkID/index.html`.
 The protocol is HTTP (secured, hence the `s` in `https`), the host is `studentweb.uvic.ca`, the subdirectory is `~NetLinkID` (such as `~jentery`), and the filename is `index.html`.
 When `https://studentweb.uvic.ca/~NetLinkID/` is entered in an address bar, the browser will look for the server's default document.
 In this case (and in most), that default document is `index.html`, meaning people can just type `https://studentweb.uvic.ca/~NetLinkID/` (without the filename) to load the site.
 For this reason, `index` is the filename most often used for website homepages, and it's the filename used for the research log in this course.

+Again, please note that the URL convention for this course is: `https://studentweb.uvic.ca/~NetLinkID/dh150/`.
+Just replace `NetLinkID` with your UVic Netlink ID.
+Thank you!

 **Validator**